andrew/ultimate-awesome/README.md

 - [awesome-gdpr-services](https://github.com/asmaier/awesome-gdpr-services) - A curated list of GDPR compliant services (and software tools).
 - [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
 - [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
-- [awesome-deep-learning](https://github.com/awesomelistsio/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
-This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
-- [awesome-drone-engineers](https://github.com/awesomelistsio/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-email-marketing](https://github.com/awesomelistsio/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.
 - [awesome-nodejs](https://github.com/awesomelistsio/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [Awesome-Online-Efficiency](https://github.com/Awesome-Online-Efficiency/Awesome-Online-Efficiency) - 🧰 A collection of online efficiency tools,including useful and emerging.